 What are the principles of freedom, of choice in Digital Society?
 How do we recognise these rights – can we turn to our artists to inspire us and preserve our dignity and independence?
 Do we need a manifesto to rally around so that we still have the power of free choice – or is the idea that we can have a local cultural identity to defend passé?

 On the second day of the conference, attendees will get a chance to explore these themes in detail, sharing their own views and learning from others.
-Each session will be in a different location throughout North Leitrim, a beautiful and stimulating environment for exploration.
+Afterwards, attendees can explore North Mayo, a beautiful and stimulating environment for reflection and enjoyment.